sbtourist/clbq/README.md

 still be reduced further, so if anybody wants to explore these ideas further, please feel free:

-* Consumer state transition (active -> potentially-blocking) currently implies an
+* Consumer state transition (active -> potentially-blocking) currently implies a necessary second hit into the internal CLQ, which (as far as I can tell) is responsible for the performance impact with multiple consumers, probably due to excessive CAS.
-- unfortunately necessary - second hit into the internal CLQ, which (as far as I can tell) is responsible for the performance impact with multiple consumers, probably due to excessive CAS.
 I'd be curious to hear about alternative approaches.

 * I'm looking for reduced allocation of ThreadMarkers.
-One possible way might be to use ThreadLocals and merely flip a signal, but I have not yet thought that through (I generally dislike ThreadLocals unless I can als control any interacting threads).
+One possible way might be to use ThreadLocals and merely flip a signal, but I have not yet thought that through (I generally dislike ThreadLocals unless I can also control any interacting threads).

 * Instead of crapping on the console write to CSV so that the results can be more easily graphed/compared.